Real Estate Taxes Vs. Property Taxes

 What Are Real Estate Taxes?

 Real estate taxes are government-levied payments charged annually on immovable land, also known as real property.
-Immovable land is just that – land or property that you cannot physically move.
+Immovable land is just that – land or property you can’t physically move.
 It usually refers to buildings, homes or land plots.

 These taxes are paid to local or state governments to fund schools, community projects, infrastructure or other undertakings.
-They can be paid directly to a local tax assessor or indirectly through your monthly mortgage payments via an escrow account.
+You can pay real estate taxes directly to a local tax assessor or indirectly through your monthly mortgage payments by way of an escrow account.

 Many people refer to real estate taxes as property taxes.
-In almost every case, these terms mean the same thing.
+That’s because these terms have the same meaning.
 The only time a distinction should be made is in the case of personal property.

 What Is Personal Property Tax?

-Personal property tax is not the same thing as property tax.
+Personal property tax isn’t the same as property tax.
 Personal property taxes are paid on movable items you own – like boats, vehicles, RVs or planes.
-The portion of your annual vehicle registration that’s based on the vehicle’s value is one form of personal property tax.
+The portion of your annual vehicle registration based on the vehicle’s value is one form of personal property tax.

 This tax is paid on the local or state levels.
-Some areas do not require you to pay personal property tax at all.
-Those that do generally require it be paid annually when you file tax returns.
+Some areas don’t require you to pay personal property tax at all.
+Those areas that do generally require it be paid annually when you file tax returns.
 Personal property taxes usually fund public works projects, like schools and roads.

-Property Taxes Vs. Real Estate Taxes Vs. Personal Property Taxes
+Real Estate Tax Vs. Property Tax Vs. Personal Property Tax

 - Property taxes and real estate taxes both refer to levies on immovable property, also known as real property.

-- Personal property taxes refer to levies on movable property, like boats, vehicles or planes.
+- Personal property taxes refer to levies on movable property, like boats, vehicles and planes.

 - The IRS uses the term “real estate taxes,” while consumers often use the term “property taxes.”